rpt09-studyhall/notesWiki/mysql_notes.md

 5) Restart console, try `mysql -uroot` and password if supplied
 6) You might have to initialize the db folder..do so by `mysqld --console --initialize-insecure` in a admin ready console.
 7) now try `mysql -uroot` and password if supplied

+Note: For importing sql in powershell the `<` caret cannot be used.
+You will get an error, so to get around use:

+`$> cmd /c "mysql -uroot -ppassword < setupFriends.sql"`